jordan-nowak/OpenHSML/README.md

 All you need to do is to first clone the package locally and then run the installation script:
  ```
-git clone git@gite.lirmm.fr:nowak/openhsml.git
+git clone git@gite.lirmm.fr:nowak/OpenHSML.git
-cd openhsml
+cd OpenHSML
+git checkout integration
 ./share/install/standalone_install.sh
 ```
 The package as well as its dependencies will be deployed under `binaries/pid-workspace`.

 You can pass `--help` to the script to list the available options.

-### Using **openhsml** in a CMake project
+### Using **OpenHSML** in a CMake project
-There are two ways to integrate **openhsml** in CMake project: the external API or a system install.
+There are two ways to integrate **OpenHSML** in CMake project: the external API or a system install.

 The first one doesn't require the installation of files outside of the package itself and so is well suited when used as a Git submodule for example.
 Please read [this page](https://pid.lirmm.net/pid-framework/pages/external_API_tutorial.html#using-cmake) for more information.

-The second option is more traditional as it installs the package and its dependencies in a given system folder which can then be retrived using `find_package(openhsml)`.
+The second option is more traditional as it installs the package and its dependencies in a given system folder which can then be retrived using `find_package(OpenHSML)`.
 You can pass the `--install <path>` option to the installation script to perform the installation and then follow [these steps](https://pid.lirmm.net/pid-framework/pages/external_API_tutorial.html#third-step--extra-system-configuration-required) to configure your environment, find PID packages and link with their components.

-### Using **openhsml** with pkg-config
+### Using **OpenHSML** with pkg-config
 You can pass `--pkg-config on` to the installation script to generate the necessary pkg-config files.
-Upon completion, the script will tell you how to set the `PKG_CONFIG_PATH` environment variable for **openhsml** to be discoverable.
+Upon completion, the script will tell you how to set the `PKG_CONFIG_PATH` environment variable for **OpenHSML** to be discoverable.

 Then, to get the necessary compilation flags run:

 ```
-pkg-config --static --cflags openhsml_OpenHSML-shared
+pkg-config --static --cflags OpenHSML_OpenHSML-shared
 ```

 ```
-pkg-config --variable=c_standard openhsml_OpenHSML-shared
+pkg-config --variable=c_standard OpenHSML_OpenHSML-shared
 ```

 ```
-pkg-config --variable=cxx_standard openhsml_OpenHSML-shared
+pkg-config --variable=cxx_standard OpenHSML_OpenHSML-shared
 ```

 To get linker flags run:

 ```
-pkg-config --static --libs openhsml_OpenHSML-shared
+pkg-config --static --libs OpenHSML_OpenHSML-shared
 ```